rertzer/ft_cybersecurity_projects/snow_crash/level01/level01.md

 ## Summary of Previous Level

-- during the previous level we found a hashed password stored in `/etc/password` for user `flag01`:
+- During the previous level we found a hashed password stored in `/etc/password` for user `flag01`:

 ```
   flag01:42hDRfypTqqnw:3001:3001::/home/flag/flag01:/bin/bash